tsani/jerrington.me/pages/bread.md

 Dates for the bread are the day the preparation started, not the day of the bake.

+## 1 March 2023

+Let's go totally classic recipe here: just flour, water, salt, and yeast.

+Let's go with 78% hydration.

+- 500 g flour
+- 390 g water
+- two pinches salt
+- 1 tsp ADY

+I'm going with a whole tsp ADY since I'm just going to let the bread rise for three hours instead of my usual overnight schenanigans.

+Speaking of overnight, in future overnight bulk ferments, I'm not going to use the bathroom anymore.
+I think another reason why the gluten formation is insufficient to hold the bread together (besides possibly the inclusion of eggs) is that it's fermenting _too much._ Heat plays a big role in that.
+Instead I'll let it gently rise overnight on the counter.

+## 28 February 2023

+Usual recipe.

+I paid more attention to the dough as I was shaping it up after the bulk ferment and noticed it was tearing!
+Could this be the fault of the eggs?
+I want to try a loaf without eggs to see.

+## 26 February 2023

+I prepared two batches of the usual recipe, but this time I have bread flour.

+- 1/4 tsp ADY
+- 450 g **bread flour**
+- 108 g water
+- 145 g scalded milk
+- 3 whole eggs
+- 2 pinches salt

+I put both doughs into the bathroom with the heat on around 10 pm and took them out at 8:30 am.
+Since it's cold out, I decided that rather than leave the doughs on the vanity as usual that I would put them _on the floor near the heater,_ one of them more or less directly under it -- dough A -- and the other a little off to the side -- dough B.

+When I took out the doughs, I noticed that dough A had risen less than B. Dough B looked as my doughs usually do after bulk fermentation.
+Moreover, the edges of dough A were kind of dry!

+So here's what I think happened: dough A was too hot, the fermentation went too fast, and the gluten _broke down_.
+In other words, it rose quickly and then deflated as the gluten fell apart and couldn't support the weight of the dough anymore.

+That hypothesis is further corroborated by this: as I began to work the dough this morning, and I used the scraper to tidy it up, I noticed that rather than stretch on the surface and tighten up, the dough was _tearing!_ Perhaps this batch is fucked...

+## 25 February 2023

+Using a preferment:

+- 1/4 tsp ADY
+- 250 g flour
+- 100 g water
+- 145 g milk

+So almost _all_ of the water content is already in the preferment.
+What will remain to be added after is:

+- 200 g flour
+- 3 whole eggs
+- 2 pinches salt

+I started the preferment at 13:00.
+At 16:00 I'll combine with the remaining ingredients and let it rest 30 minutes.
+Then I'll shape it and let it rest 1.5h.
+Then I'll bake it.

+Essentially the only things added at the end were the eggs and some flour.
+Doing this is more delicate than I at first thought.
+I beat the eggs in a separate container and just dumped them on the preferment, then dumped in the flour and mixed the whole thing.
+Mixing it properly in a state like that is VERY challenging, and I just didn't mix it enough.

+### How it turned out

+I didn't take any pictures, but looking at the crumb, one can see some yellow spots.
+I think this is a consequence of the insufficient mixing.
+The dough texture wasn't uniform, with some spots having more egg than others, to the point that this is reflected in the appearance of the dough.
+The crumb was also substantially denser.

+### Ideas for next time

+When working with a preferment and wanting to add eggs, I could consider:

+1. Putting the eggs directly into the preferment.
+This avoids entirely the problem of combining the eggs later with the preferment.
+   I'm already letting my eggs participate in the bulk fermentation when that's how I prepare my dough, so what's the problem with having them in the preferment?
+2. Fully combining the eggs with the remaining flour before combining with the preferment.
+   Consider this: three whole eggs contribute 113 g of water.
+Therefore with 200 g flour, this dough would be quite dry at 56.5% hydration.
+It's hard to estimate how easy the two doughs will be to combine, but it could be worth a try.

 ## 21 February 2023

 We ran out of milk, so I substituted the milk for flour at the appropriate ratio in the usual